 - Bring a recent picture of your child with you.
 Nobody ever plans to have a child wander away but it does happen.

-- Don’t plan too much into each day.
-It is better to go into the parks expecting to take it slow with lots of breaks and then be pleasantly surprised when your child is up for more fun.
+- Don’t over plan your day.
+It is better to go into the parks expecting to take it slow with plenty of breaks and then be pleasantly surprised when your child is up for more fun.

 When you arrive